Identifying insights within your company’s data is no easy task.

 Most companies use data analytics tools to make business decisions, but these are often limited to structured data, such as spreadsheets or SVG files.
 If you are not pulling insights from your unstructured data - emails, comments, documents, images, etc.- you are missing out on key insights, as most data generated by businesses falls under this category.

-If you have been disregarding the unstructured part of the data in your business, you don’t have to do that any longer.
-With the aid of next-generation unstructured data analysis tools, you can immediately start uncovering insights that were hidden beneath large volumes of unstructured data before.
+But with next-generation data analysis tools, you can immediately start uncovering insights that were hidden under large volumes of unstructured data.

-In the following article, we’re going to shed light on the differences between structured, unstructured, and semi-structured data.
-Next, we will discuss how each of these data types is used in next-gen tools to provide value for your business.
+In this article, we’re going to explain the differences between structured, unstructured, and semi-structured data, and show you how each of these is used in AI tools to provide value for your business.